sharovatov/teamlead/blameless_responsibility_en.md

 Of course, the information they bring must be processed, but here I talk only on **the principal necessity of information flow**.

+**So**:
+- process change and adaptation is a prerequisite for the company being able to better survive market change.

 ## People must not be afraid to bring information

 If a person feels guilt for any mistake or error that they caused or produced at work, they will try to avoid taking actions altogether.